HasifAhmed/MKS65C-shell/README.md

 - To implement >> and <<

 Bugs:
 - pipes and redirects cannot be run with spaces
+  DOES NOT WORK: cat hi.txt > bye.txt
+  WORKS: cat hi.txt>bye.txt
 - exit sometimes takes multiple attempts to close shell
 - after incorrect commands the error message may be repeated untl cd out of directory and back into it